char0n/ramda-adjunct/README.md

 ## Support us

 Although we love working on ramda-adjunct, we must invest our free time to make this library great.
 Support this project's evolution via [Open Collective](https://opencollective.com/ramda-adjunct).

 [![Support via Open Collective](https://opencollective.com/ramda-adjunct/tiers/backer.svg?avatarHeight=36)](https://opencollective.com/ramda-adjunct/donate)

 ## Motivation

-It seems to be very common for people to create their own utils and recipes composing the Ramda functions and creating yet more complex aggregate functions.
-Ramda Adjunct tries to eliminate this repetitive wheel of reinvention and centralize most aggregate utils in its codebase.
+It seems to be very common for people to create their own utils and recipes composing the Ramda functions and creating more complex aggregate functions.
+Ramda Adjunct tries to eliminate this repetitive wheel of reinvention and centralize commonly used and useful aggregate utils in its codebase.

 ## Benefits

-As a maintainers, we see three main benefits in Ramda Adjunct.
+As maintainers, we see three main benefits in Ramda Adjunct.

 ### Centralization

 All Ramda recipes and aggregate utils not present in Ramda are centralized here.
 There is no more need for everybody to create their own utils in their own codebases.

 ### Tests

-Creating custom aggregate utils or implementing recipes from Ramda wiki creates the defectiveness problem.
-The problem is caused by the absence of any tests.
-Ramda Adjunct keeps 100% code coverage and mimics the Ramda test patterns.
+Creating custom aggregate utils or implementing recipes from the Ramda wiki opens the doors to potential problems because of the absence or insufficiency of tests.
+Ramda Adjunct maintains 100% code coverage and mimics Ramda's test patterns.
+You can trust our functions.

 ### Impeccable documentation

-You cannot call a library great without a great documentation.
-Ramda Adjnuct generates its documentation directly from its codebase and uses patterns both found in Ramda and Lodash to document its API.
+You cannot call a library great if it lacks great documentation.
+Ramda Adjunct generates its documentation directly from its codebase and uses patterns found in both Ramda and Lodash to document its API.

-_Do you want to find out more why this library exists ?
+_Do you want to find out more about why this library exists ?
 Read this [**article**](https://www.linkedin.com/pulse/ramda-adjunct-vladim%C3%ADr-gorej)._

 ## Requirements